tcltk/tcl/doc/dev/value-history.md

 form  of a (__char__ *).
 The caller is presumed to pass a non-NULL pointer to a suitably usable contiguous chunk of memory, interpreted as a C array of type **char**.
-The contents of that array determine the value.
+The contents of that array determine the string value.
 Each element with (unsigned) **char** value between 1 and 255 represent an element of the string, stored at the correponding index of that string.
 The first element with value 0 (aka **NUL**) is not part of the string value, but marks its end.

-From this implementation, we see that Tcl strings in release 7.6 are sequences of zero or more char values from the range 1..255.
-In the C type system, each string element is a char.
+From this implementation, we see that Tcl strings in release 7.6 are sequences of zero or more __char__ values from the range 1..255.
+In the C type system, each string element is a __char__.
 It is also useful to think of each string element as a byte.
-The type name **char** suggests "character", and written works about Tcl from that time probably will use that term to refer to the bytes in the sequence making up a string value.
-In later developments these terms have diverged in meaning.
+The type name **char** suggests "character", and written works about Tcl from that time probably refer to a Tcl string as a "sequence of characters".
+In later developments the term "byte" and "character" have diverged in meaning.

 There is a one-to-one connection between stored memory patterns and the abstract notion of valid Tcl strings.
 The Tcl string "cat" is always